andre347/tableau_wdc_fxrates/README.md

 ####  **Web Data Connector to download Foreign Exchange Rate data for over 30 currencies**

 Web Data Connector.
 Connecting to the [Fixer IO API](http://fixer.io/).
 Fetches the latest currency conversion data.
-Useful for using cross-db joins or blending in Tableau.
+Useful for pricing data sets that can be enriched by exchange rate data.
+Easy to use with cross-db joins or blending in Tableau.

 ----------------